swystems/omnetpp-test/README.md

 layout, `txc.cc` contains the source code with functions defining the network behaviour, `omnetpp.ini` contains the configuration file.
 You should care only about the first 2 files.
-7. _Implement the exercise and re-run the simulation_ (make sure you are working in a branch).
+7. _Implement the exercise and re-run the simulation_ (make sure you are working in the exercise branch).
 8. Once the exercise is complete, *commit your changes and make a Pull Request* to the master branch of the forked repository. *Describe what the newly implemented network does* in the pull request description.